buildingSMART/IFC4.x-IF/tests/PS01/Dataset/README.md

 ![Reference point 11547115 in the context of whole model.](./referencePointFromAfar.png)

 ![Reference point 11547115 up close with the north direction marked.](./referencePointUpClose.png)

+2. its id is `'3RhbhoXQ53yRzPOejOTUgT'`
+  - its name is *Punkte:Referenzpunkt:11547333*
+  - its tag is 11547333
+  - its geometry is a pyramid turned upside down, with base length 0.5, and height 1.5
+  - its position is at (relative to project's origin):
+    - Easting: 2005.00097121531
+    - Northing: 1765.0
+    - Elevation: 0.0

+3. its id is `'3XMP46M8P65ugGKLEpO4FP'`
+  - its name is *Punkte:Referenzpunkt:12053356*
+  - its tag is 12053356
+  - its geometry is a pyramid turned upside down, with base length 0.5, and height 1.5
+  - its position is at (relative to project's origin):
+    - Easting: 195.00097114034
+    - Northing: 2100.0
+    - Elevation: 0.0

 ## Geographic Coordinate System properties